 Solo Exhibitions of Paintings Authored

-• From Portraiture to Poetics: Deconstructing the Figure as Motif.
-Part of Symbiosis and Transcendance, Curated by Julian Baird, Phd.
+- From Portraiture to Poetics: Deconstructing the Figure as Motif.
+Part of Symbiosis and Transcendence, Curated by Julian Baird, PhD.
 April 2012, St. Botolph Club, Boston.

 Group Exhibitions of Paintings Authored